 Fairer, Greener, Stronger: The Future of Language Assessment

-The New Directions East Asia 2021 conference convenes under the theme “Fairer, Greener, Stronger: The Future of Language Assessment.”
+The New Directions East Asia 2021 conference convenes on December 10-11 under the theme “Fairer, Greener, Stronger: The Future of Language Assessment.”
 It recognises that the language assessment industry, like all other sectors, has experienced significant disruption over the last year.
 There has been an acceleration in systemic change, innovation and the emergence of divisions in society relating to equality, accessibility and sustainability.

 The conference brings together leaders in language assessment, policymakers and educators to help inform policies and shape the partnerships needed to navigate this new challenging context.